Ephantuz/devephy/README.md

                Hi there 👋 I'm Ephantus & am a Software Engineer {}

 As a Software Engineer, I work on web applications, systems development, and web infrastructure.
-I have been developing professionally for over 3 years but tinkering since a kid.
-But I don't want just " you to know that "...
-I want the " whole world to know that! ".
+I have been developing professionally for over 3 years but tinkering since a kid, and the bigger picture of it is that i'd love the whole world to know what I do based on my work.
+Here is my story...

 I started in tech with internships, freelance services, and part-time positions during campus.
 I have a bit of a diverse job history.
 I have had some partial positions in help desk, graphics/web design, web app development, and sysadmin/DevOps.
 I can help everywhere in the stack.
-Let's say that I love wearing multiple hats to an extent, well they say "You never know what's coming...".
-Although my strongest skills are in software engineering and system security, I can work on any similar field or close.
+Let's say that I love wearing multiple hats to an extent, well they say "  You never know what's coming... " Although my strongest skills are in software engineering and system security, I can work on any similar field or close.
 A day in my life may consist of: prepping web art, fixing some front-end/back-end bugs, app development, and